exactly-once/workshop/Short/Ex9/README.md

-# Exercise 9: Even more chaos
+# Exercise 9: Deterministic message generation

 In this exercise we won't be writing any code.
 The previous solution has already been modified to include a behavior that simulates broker failures when acknowledging processing of a message -- `BrokerFailureWhenAcknowledgingMessageBehavior`.
 This behavior is triggered by `Strawberry` items.